michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 The reality is I'm going blind.
 Gradually.

 I'm at the proverbial edge of being designated "legally blind".
-All I can do is fall.
+All I can do is try not to break when I fall.

 Regenerative treatment is a pipe dream.
 There will probably never be a cure, advancements in artificial intelligence notwithstanding.